 - Full Name

 - NOTE: Double check your board list to make sure it has all 4 pieces of the required information.
 If your organization’s bylaws do not require term limits, include a statement on the Board List indicating this.
 Legal requirements state that Commission funds granted to an organization may not be used as a payment of any kind, for any purpose, to members of an organization’s board.

 - Corporation Annual Report: Only nonprofit organizations with 501(c)3 status upload this document.
 In lieu of the report required to be filed annually with the Secretary of State’s Office, you may also submit a copy of the email verification issued by the Secretary of State’s Office or a copy of the online verification sheet maintained by the Secretary of State’s Office found here.

 If applicable, create and upload the following documents in the Documents section (below the Required Documents section) of your Annual Application in the Online Grants System.
 Please note that you will NOT be prompted to upload these documents in the system, but these documents may be required based on your application type.

 - Evaluation Summary: Only required for continuing projects funded in the last fiscal year.
 Provide qualitative and quantitative data collected from evaluations from the previous year’s funded project.

-- Optional Material: Other support materials (artist resumes, reviews, clippings, photos, and brochures) directly related to the application proposal.
+- Support materials can include but are not limited to: artist resumes, reviews, clippings, photos, brochures, artistic samples, and links to videos directly related to the application proposal.

 If applicable, create and upload the following document in the Organization profile of your portal in the Online Grants System.